 Allowance for Uncollectible Accounts Receivable.
-We periodically and systematically evaluate the collectibility of accounts receivable and determine the appropriate reserve for doubtful accounts.
-In determining the amount of the reserve, we consider historical credit losses, the past due status of the receivables, and other customer-specific information, and any other relevant factors or considerations.
+We systematically evaluate the collectibility of accounts receivable and determine the appropriate reserve for doubtful accounts.
+In determining the amount of the reserve, we consider aging of account balances, historical credit losses, other customer-specific information, and any other relevant factors or considerations.
+Increases to the allowance for doubtful accounts result in a corresponding expense.
+Periodically, we review accounts receivable and adjust the allowance based on current circumstances and charge off uncollectible receivables against the allowance when all attempts to collect the receivable have failed.